indiana-university/rivet-docs/README.md

 ### The deploy process

 `master` and `develop` branches are deployed automatically using github webhooks and server-side build scripts.
-Branches deploy as follows:
+The following branches deploy to the following URLs:

 `master`: https://rivet.uits.iu.edu
 `develop`: https://rivet.webtest.iu.edu
+any other branch (.e.g `feature/new-stuff`): http://uxo.space